 When you think of breakfast foods, what’s the first thing that comes to your mind?
 Of course, cereals or oats!
-Today, we will discuss if our guinea pigs can eat oats.
-Oats are proven to be extremely healthy for us humans, so let’s check if this is true for the guinea pigs as well.
+Oats are proven to be extremely healthy for humans, but is this true for guinea pigs?

-- Healthy weight (for underweight guinea pigs) – For skinny guinea pigs or for those with no appetite, oats are very beneficial.
-Also, sometimes guinea pigs can suffer from diseases that can reduce their appetite and weight (cancer is one of them), and in this case, oats are recommended with specific diet directions by the vet.
+- Oats are very beneficial for skinny guinea pigs or those with no appetite.
+Also, sometimes guinea pigs can suffer from diseases that can reduce their appetite and weight (cancer is one of them).
+In this case, oats are recommended with specific diet directions by the veterinarian.

-- Thicker coat (for guinea pigs that suffer from hair loss and skin issues) – Many owners claim that by vet’s advice, they gave oats to their guinea pigs for skin issues along with hairloss problems.
-It made the coat of the cavy shinier and thicker, and the skin beneath the bald spots much softer too.
+- Many owners claim through veterinarian’s advice; they gave oats to their guinea pigs for skin issues and hair loss problems.
+It made the coat of the cavy shinier and thicker and the skin beneath the bald spots much softer too.

 Nutrition Facts of Oats

 - Highly caloric – 389 calories.
-This is a lot for a human too (but we exercise and we need these calories), and just imagine how much this is for a guinea pig, even in a small serving – a highly caloric food.
+This is a lot for humans, too (but enough for people who workout).
+You cannot just imagine how much this is for a guinea pig, a highly caloric food even in a small serving.

-- High in carbs and in proteins – Similar to the calories mentioned above, the oats are very rich with carbs especially, and proteins too.
-There is 66.3 g of carbs and 16.9 g of protein.
-For a human, this is a great nutritional boost for the start of a day, but for a guinea pig, this is only needed when the cavy suffers from underweight issues or hair loss only!
+- High in carbs and proteins – Similar to the calories mentioned above, oats are very rich in proteins, especially carbs.
+There are 66.3 g of carbs and 16.9 g of proteins.
+This is a great nutritional boost for the start of a day for a human.
+But for a guinea pig, this is only needed when the cavy suffers from underweight issues or hair loss only!

-- High in Fibers – 10.6g.
-Oats are quite fibrous which is amazing for good digestion.
-But, for a guinea pig, too much fibers can cause bad digestion or loose stool.
+- High in fibers – 10.6g.
+Oats are quite fibrous, which is amazing for good digestion.
+But for a guinea pig, too many fibers can cause bad digestion or loose stool.

 - A moderate amount of fat – 6.9 g.
-This is not too much fat, so the cardiovascular system will be in good health.
+This is not too much fat so that the cardiovascular system will be in good health.

 - Thiamin – 51%.
-This is known also as B1 vitamin.
-This vitamin turns the carbs into energy.
+This is also known as B1 vitamin.
+This vitamin turns carbs into energy.
 This is crucial for oats since they are rich in carbs.
-Also, this vitamin keeps the heart healthy, as well as the nerves and muscles.
+Also, this vitamin keeps the heart healthy, the nerves, and the muscles.